During the circulation of blood, the blood pressure drops as it moves away from the heart through arteries, and toward the heart through veins.

-Diastolic blood pressure varies depending on the activity, surrounding temperature, diet-taken, state-of-mind (emotional), physical posture and medication used.
+Diastolic blood pressure varies depending on the activity, surrounding temperature, diet-taken, state-of-mind (emotional), physical posture and medicine in use.

 What is diastolic blood pressure?

-Diastolic blood pressure is minimum pressure in the arteries, which generates near the beginning of the cardiac cycle when the ventricles are filling with blood.
-That is the heart is relaxing; the pressure number is lower than systolic.
+For every heartbeat, blood pressure varies between systolic and diastolic blood pressures.
+Diastolic is the pressure drop in the arteries, which generates near the beginning of the cardiac cycle when the ventricles are filling with blood.

 Importance of Diastolic Blood Pressure